Advancing Lupus Research

 These drugs can also cause dangerous side effects when used long term.

-Stem cells can reduce the inflammation and pain of lupus.
+Personal cells can reduce the inflammation and pain of lupus.
 They can also help to “reset” the immune system back to normal function, which means the body stops attacking itself.

 The organizations also hope that mesenchymal stem cell therapy can help reduce the long-term impact of lupus.